 Fernando Alonso is a born leader, with extraordinary drive and determination.
 Insisting on his right to make up his own mind, he demands freedom of thought and action, and does not let anything or anyone stand in his way once he is committed to his goal, much like the Richard Mille brand.

-‘Before we were introduced at the factory two or three years ago, I had seen Richard at the tracks.
-Then later, when we met up, we discovered that we had quite a lot in common and a number of mutual friends, including Rafael Nadal.
+“I had seen Richard at the tracks before I met him.
+Then later, when we had the opportunity to get to know each other, we discovered that we had quite a lot in common and several mutual friends, including Rafael Nadal.
 Richard even speaks some Spanish!
 He is a passionate, enthusiastic and dynamic man.
-We don’t just talk about competitions and Formula 1, our main topic of conversation is actually sports cars.’
+We don’t just talk about competitions and Formula 1, our main topic of conversation is actually sports cars.”

 While Richard Mille is an avid motorsports fan, Alonso has a weakness for high-calibre watch movements.
 A passion he has inherited from his family: “When I was five or six years old, my grandfather gave me one of his watches for my birthday.
 I still have it.
 It was the first piece in my collection.
 I love wearing a watch.
 Richard surprised me one day by having me try out a watch prototype in the colours of my helmet.
 I was so proud of it.”